thinkoverit/ThinkIT-WP-Contact-Form-Plugin/readme.txt

 = How can I support you? =

-You can link back to our site at http://thinkOverIT.com
+You can link back to our site at http://thinkOverIT.com .
+We will take it as an appreciation and love for our plugin.

 = What is the plugin page?  =